-The Huffington Post, The Washington Report on the Middle East and The Daily Star, among other sources, believe that The Almond Tree (TAT) can be a game changer.
+The Huffington Post, The Washington Report on the Middle East, and The Daily Star, among other sources, believe that The Almond Tree (TAT) can be a game-changer.
 The US supported the Apartheid government through the Reagan years and the Apartheid government knew that as long as it had the US, it didn’t need anyone else.
-Same is true today with Israel.
+The same is true today with Israel.

 A beauty.
 A story that grabs you from the first page and makes your heart go out to the Palestinians without pointing a finger at anyone, without transmitting hatred.
 A proposal to live in peace and democracy for all… Because Americans do not take in a lot of world news, but read novels and watch movies.
 And listen to songs.
 And through art, they can step into the shoes of the Palestinians.
 Then we will begin to see a glimmer of hope in solving a conflict that weighs on us all.”

 Moe is a human rights activist, public speaker, and writer.
-He has Masters’ degrees in both public health with a specialization in mental health and biology.
+He has Masters’s degrees in both public health with a specialization in mental health and biology.
 Plus, he’s a model.
-He’s brilliant, ambitious, successful, a human rights activist, Palestinian and a game changer.
+He’s brilliant, ambitious, successful, a human rights activist, Palestinian, and a game-changer.
 What better person to represent a book written by a Jewish American and said to be a game-changer.

 History has shown that statements against perceived interest weigh more than the testimony of the victim.
 President Abraham Lincoln supposedly said Harriet Beecher Stowe, the white woman who wrote Uncle Tom’s Cabin, in the voice of a black slave, that she brought about the civil war that leads to the abolishment of slavery.
 In the US, in a rape case, for instance, the competent confession of the perpetrator is an automatic conviction versus the testimony of the victim which is not.
 I’m Jewish.
 I lived in Israel for seven years.
 I have my degrees in Middle Eastern studies and law.
 My testimony is difficult to dismiss.
 However, a Palestinian needs to represent the Palestinians.